prapun77/monoeci/doc/init.md

 NOTE: This approach is intended for those wanting to run monoecid as the current user.
-You will need to modify org.monoeci.monoecid.plist if you intend to use it as a Launch Daemon with a dedicated monoeciCore user.
+You will need to modify org.monoeci.monoecid.plist if you intend to use it as a Launch Daemon with a dedicated monoecicore user.

 5. Auto-respawn
 -----------------------------------